httpiago/ios-theme-toolkit/README.md

 - gulp-less: To process the original style files in .less.
 - Docz: To do components documentation.
 - Rollup: To bundle all components in "dist" folder.
+- release-it: To automate the process of publishing a new release.

 ## CLI Commands